JohannMuenchhagen/MachineLearning/README.md

 ## Step 10: Predict
 Since the Random Forest model and the GBM model have nearly identical accuracy, both models are tested separately.
 Perhaps the small deviation provides a different result.
 ### 1. Start with the Random Forest model.
+To predict with these model I use the predict() method.
 ```
 pred_randomForest <- predict(modelFit2, testing)
 print(pred_randomForest)